Material Substrate · III · المسالك — The Theaters · /silk-road/

 Sovereign Restoration: The Architecture of the Multipolar World

-The evidence assembled across the five research pillars of this archive converges on a single constructive conclusion: the architecture of Sovereign Restoration — the vision of what the world adequate to the corridor principle would look like in contemporary institutional form.
+The evidence assembled across the archive's transmission chains converges on a single constructive conclusion: the architecture of Sovereign Restoration — the vision of what the world adequate to the corridor principle would look like in contemporary institutional form.

 Sovereign Restoration is not a romantic ideal but a structural necessity.
 It is not the politics of nostalgia — the attempt to recover a past that no longer exists.
 It is the politics of al-Harakat al-Jawhariyya — the understanding that the direction of civilizational motion is toward higher states of actualization, not toward the recovery of a fixed past form.